espruino/BangleApps/README.md

 * `stuff.img` is an image
 * `stuff.app.js` is JS code for applications
 * `stuff.wid.js` is JS code for widgets
+* `stuff.settings.js` is JS code for the settings menu
 * `stuff.boot.js` is JS code that automatically gets run at boot time
 * `stuff.json` is used for JSON settings for an app